fjantunen/sev1/index.md

 * Notify relevant teams and stakeholders of full recovery. 📣
 * Schedule the post-mortem meeting. 🗓️

-#### The "All Clear" Signal 🚥
+#### The 'All Clear' Signal 🚥

-A clear, unambiguous "all clear" signal helps shift the team's focus from crisis to recovery and learning.
+A clear, unambiguous 'all clear' signal helps shift the team's focus from crisis to recovery and learning.
 This could be a message in the incident channel:

 > 🔑 **Key Takeaway:**
-> A clear and deliberate closure process ensures true resolution, prevents "phantom incidents," and smoothly transitions the team to the critical learning phase.
+> A clear and deliberate closure process ensures true resolution, prevents 'phantom incidents,' and smoothly transitions the team to the critical learning phase.

 ### 12. Postmortems That Don't Suck ✨

 The post-mortem (or post-incident review) is the most critical learning opportunity.
-A "good" post-mortem isn't about assigning blame; it's about understanding and improving.
+A 'good' post-mortem isn't about assigning blame; it's about understanding and improving.

 #### Blameless Postmortems: The Foundation of Learning ❤️

 A blameless culture is non-negotiable for effective post-mortems.

 * **Focus on Systems, Not People:** Assume everyone acted with the best intentions given the information they had. 🧠
-* **"Five Whys" (and Beyond):** Repeatedly ask "why" to uncover deeper systemic issues, not just surface symptoms. ❓❓❓❓❓
+* **'Five Whys' (and Beyond):** Repeatedly ask 'why' to uncover deeper systemic issues, not just surface symptoms. ❓❓❓❓❓
 * **Psychological Safety:** Ensure participants feel safe to share their perspectives, including mistakes or missed signals. 🗣️

 #### Structure of a Modern Postmortem